-In case of (S)SCD Subscribers, the certificates are generated in a suspended mode by the LuxTrust CA (Factory).
-This initial suspension is set for a maximum period of 60 days; afterwards if not correctly un-suspended the Certificates are revoked.
+In case of (S)SCD Subscribers, the certificates are generated in a suspended mode by the LuxTrust CA (Factory) (cf. 4.9.15.1).
+This initial suspension is set for a maximum period of 60 days for LuxTrust devices (not applicable for eID device); afterwards if not correctly un-suspended the Certificates are revoked.

-When otherwise than initially suspended, the Certificate is suspended for a maximum period of 30 days.
+When otherwise than initially suspended, the Certificate is suspended for a suspension period as defined in 4.9.15.2.
 After this period, unless the Certificate has been validly requested to be un-suspended, the Certificate is automatically revoked.